hooopo/tidb-serverless-ruby-connect-example/README.md

 It's essential to note that the best practice for establishing SSL connections using the mysql2 gem is to set `sslverify` to `true` and set `sslca` to `nil`.
 By default, the mysql2 gem will search for existing CA certificates in a particular order until a file is discovered.

-* /etc/ssl/certs/ca-certificates.crt # Debian / Ubuntu / Gentoo / Arch / Slackware
+1. /etc/ssl/certs/ca-certificates.crt # Debian / Ubuntu / Gentoo / Arch / Slackware
-* /etc/pki/tls/certs/ca-bundle.crt # RedHat / Fedora / CentOS / Mageia / Vercel / Netlify
+2. /etc/pki/tls/certs/ca-bundle.crt # RedHat / Fedora / CentOS / Mageia / Vercel / Netlify
-* /etc/ssl/ca-bundle.pem # OpenSUSE
+3. /etc/ssl/ca-bundle.pem # OpenSUSE
-* /etc/ssl/cert.pem # Alpine (docker container)
+4. /etc/ssl/cert.pem # MacOS / Alpine (docker container)

 While it is possible to specify the CA certificate path manually, this approach may cause significant inconvenience in multi-environment deployment scenarios, as different machines and environments may store the CA certificate in varying locations.
 Therefore, setting `sslca` to `nil` is recommended for flexibility and ease of deployment across different environments.